qiayue/seo.box/data/md/gitbase-install-guide.md

 ---
-title: 'Installing and Deploying GitBase: A Step-by-Step Guide Edit Test'
+title: 'Installing and Deploying GitBase: A Step-by-Step Guide Edit Test 1'
 description: >-
   A comprehensive guide for setting up GitBase locally and deploying it to Vercel, suitable for beginners.
-Edit Test
+Edit Test 1
 date: '2023-07-13'
-lastModified: '2024-08-11T09:01:29.885Z'
+lastModified: '2024-08-11T10:44:15.716Z'
 ---

-# Installing and Deploying GitBase: A Step-by-Step Guide Edit Test
+# Installing and Deploying GitBase: A Step-by-Step Guide Edit Test 1

-Edit Test
+Edit Test 1

 This guide will walk you through the process of setting up GitBase on your local machine and deploying it to Vercel.
 Even if you're new to web development, you should be able to follow these steps to get your GitBase instance up and running.

 ## Prerequisites